alanpreed/phd_image_analysis/README.md

 # PhD image analysis tools

-This repository contains a public record of the image analysis tools developed over the course of my PhD, for processing time-lapse images of budding yeast cells confined within microfluidic traps.
+This repository contains a public record of the image analysis tools developed over the course of my PhD at the University of Warwick, supervised by Professor John McCarthy.
+These tools were created for processing time-lapse images of budding yeast cells, confined within microfluidic traps.

 ## Graphical tools